mobillium/Android-Guidelines/ui-guideline.md

 ## Creating Layouts & Views using XML

 We are creating the layout files using XML with ConstraintLayout.
-We are avoiding using the nested views as much as we can.
-Instead of that, we are preferring the flat view hierarchy.
+We avoid using the nested views as much as we can.
+Instead of that, we prefer the flat view hierarchy.

 ##

 ### We are preferring the View Binding library for binding the views.
 #### What are the benefits of the View Binding?